sumanth107/Wordle-Bot/README.md

 # Wordle-Bot
-As the name suggests, its is a bot that plays wordle.
+As the name suggests, it is a bot that plays wordle.
 Built a wordle bot that provides an optimum guess at each step, thereby minizing the number of guesses to win.

 At each step input the result to the bot as a string of characters.